QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/web/nuclei.md

 #### Nuclei Templates — Extractors

-Extractors can be used to extract values from the request or response and display it in the output.
-Unlike matches, they are not limited to booleans.
+Extractors can be used to extract values from the request or response and display them in the output.

 ```yaml!
     extractors:
       - some_expression
 ```

 ✍️ Extractors are optional.
 Regexes can only match one line.
-The output looks like `[...] example.com [value1, value2, etc.]`.
+The output looks like `[xxx:yyy] example.com [extracted_value1, etc.]`.
 </div></div>

 <hr class="sep-both">